hipe/tmx/fields/doc/issues/004-conventions-for-normalization-of-any-particular-association.md

-as it would turn out, this conception of normalization is so broad that it arguably encompases all of computing in our universe. this is an isomorphicism we play with here and there to put this normalization API to perhaps surprising use in some places, for example the possible transformation and resolution of resources on the filesystem or even on the network.
+as it would turn out, this conception of normalization is so broad that it arguably encompases all of computing in our universe. this is an isomorphism we play with here and there to put this normalization API to perhaps surprising use in some places, for example the possible transformation and resolution of resources on the filesystem or even on the network.